agilord/executor/README.md

 # Async task executor for Dart

-Executes async tasks concurrently with a configurable parallelism limit.
+Executes async tasks concurrently with a configurable parallelism and start-rate limit.

-This is an alternative implementation of the Dart team's [pool](https://github.com/dart-lang/pool) library with fewer tests, but with streaming support.
+This is an alternative implementation of the Dart team's [pool](https://github.com/dart-lang/pool) library with fewer tests, but with additional features.

-It will get deprecated in favor of `pool` once it reaches feature parity.

 ## Usage